Emmanuel Théodose de La Tour d'Auvergne (1668–1730): Biography

 Second son of Godefroy Maurice de La Tour d'Auvergne and his wife Marie Anne Mancini, he was styled the Prince of Turenne till he succeeded to the Sovereign Duchy of Bouillon which had been in his family's possession since 1594.
 His cousins included two famous generals, Louis Joseph, Duke of Vendôme and Prince Eugene of Savoy as well as his paternal cousins like Emmanuel Maurice, Duke of Elbeuf and Henri, Duke of Elbeuf.

 His older brother Louis Charles de La Tour d'Auvergne was the Prince of Turenne but died in the Battle of Steenkerque.
 Prior to being the Prince of Turenne (heir to the duchy of Bouillon) he was the Duke of Albret.
 He married Marie Armande de La Trémoille on 1 February 1696 in the chapel of the Hôtel de Crequi, Paris.

 His second wife Louise Françoise Angélique Le Tellier, was a daughter of Louis François Marie Le Tellier, and as such, a grand daughter of the marquis de Louvois.

 Married four times, his third wife Anne Marie Christiane de Simiane, daughter of François de Simiane, Count de Monchadied and Anne-Marie Thérèse de Simiane, Marquise de Gordes, died giving birth to the couples only child.
 It was thorough that union that he and his wife were ancestors of the murdered Louis Antoine, Duke of Enghien, his grandmother was Charlotte de Rohan, wife of Louis Joseph, Prince of Condé.

 He succeeded his father as the Grand Chamberlain of France.
 His uncle was the Cardinal de Bouillon and his great uncle was the famed Vicomte de Turenne.

 From his first marriage, three sons were produced, the eldest two dying in infancy.
 He was succeeded by his third son from his first marriage Charles Godefroy de La Tour d'Auvergne.

-Marriages and issue
+Marriages and children

 His first wife, Marie Armande Victoire de La Trémouille (1677–1717) was a daughter of Charles Belgique Hollande de La Trémoille and Madeleine de Créquy.
 They married on 1 February 1696 and had seven children;